Send device requests and events to your web service

 In the URL field, enter your unique URL that you copied above.

-In the Blecon CLI use the request
+If you are using the Blecon CLI use the request

 subcommand with a payload.
 In the example below, we send a 4-byte message with values 4b